 Dr. Spinazzola has over three decades of nonprofit management experience across the social services care continuum, including extensive command of nonprofit grant development, procurement, and administration.
 He has served as principal investigator, director, or project manager for over two dozen federal, state, and foundation grants.
 As past vice president of a large New England-based social service agency, Dr. Spinazzola transformed a prestigious but financially vulnerable flagship program into a thriving multi-site, multi-program division with a thirty-fold increase in fiscal reserves.
 Dr. Spinazzola brings this abundance of experience to bear on his leadership of the Foundation Trust, where he oversees philanthropic grantmaking, training and outreach, and creation of new programs and initiatives in partnership with local nonprofits.

-DIRECTOR OF DEVELOPMENT: JANELLE JOHNSON, PH.D.
+MANAGING DIRECTOR: JANELLE JOHNSON, PH.D.

 MANAGER: LAUREN LIECAU